Khanabeev/event-agency/README.md

 ## Steps required to run the project locally

 1. Download the repo on your local machine
+2. Create env file wiht `cp .env.example .env`
-2. Run `docker-compose up`
+3. Run `docker-compose up`
-3. Open `localhost:3000`
+4. Open `localhost:3000`
-4. The database is seeded with 10 events.
+5. The database is seeded with 10 events.
 You can add more events by running `php artisan db:seed` in the `api` container.

 ## Backend